FairJudge: Abstention-Aware Multimodal Judges for Fairness and Alignment Evaluation in Text-to-Image Models: Methods

-\textbf{CLIP.} Contrastive Language–Image Pretraining (CLIP) learns an image encoder $f_\theta(\cdot)$ and a text encoder $g_\phi(\cdot)$ such that paired image–text embeddings have high cosine similarity while mismatched pairs are pushed apart.
-Given an image $I$ and a textual prompt $t$, the canonical alignment score is the cosine
+Contrastive Language--Image Pretraining (CLIP) learns an image encoder $f_\theta(\cdot)$ and a text encoder $g_\phi(\cdot)$ such that matched image--text pairs have high cosine similarity and mismatched pairs are separated.
+Given an image $I$ and prompt $t$, a standard alignment score is